piriyajeishree410/my-portfolio/README.md

 - Closing philosophy statement

 #### Prompt given to generate the page was:
 I have created a portfolio site showcasing my technical skills.
 I wanted to create another page that will be linked to my homepage with your help.
-My site has an index page which includes sections like hero, skills, experience, and hobbies.
+My site has an index page that includes sections like hero, skills, experience, and hobbies.
 The navigation bar at the top has a reference to go to my projects page.
 The projects page has a list of my projects, which can also be filtered.
 With the wireframe given to you, can you help me create a new page with the same styling?
 Provide a few ideas that can be integrated.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.